Exclusive: Zelensky says Ukraine won't give up territory in the east to end war with Russia – KION546

 “I think he will,” Zelensky said of Biden when asked if there were any plans for the US President to visit.
 “I mean, his decision, of course.
 And as well, the safety situation depends — I mean that — but I think he’s the leader of the United States, and that’s why he should come here to see.”

+Asked about a video released last week showing a Ukrainian woman finding the body of her son in a well, Zelensky said, “This is the most horrifying thing I have seen in my life.”

-Zelensky was emotional talking about the death that the war has caused in Ukraine, saying it is ” a great pain for me” to see the lives lost.
+He grew emotional talking about the death that the war has caused in Ukraine, saying it is “a great pain for me” to see the lives lost.
 Zelensky, who lost family in the Holocaust, was asked what he thought about politicians around the world saying “never again” on International Holocaust Remembrance Day, given what’s happening in his country.

 “I don’t believe the world,” he said, speaking in English.
 “We don’t believe the words.
 After the escalation of Russia, we don’t believe our neighbors.
 We don’t believe all of this.”